 The Benefit: This dynamic stretch increases flexibility in your hamstrings and hip flexors, and warms your glutes, hips, ankles and knees.
 It’s a great alternative to static stretching, experts note, because it gently warms and stretches muscles without overdoing it.

 How To: Begin with your feet shoulder-width apart.
 Pull one knee up and into the chest (hug the knee with your arms for a bigger stretch).
 Maintain the pull for a count of five, your body erect (avoid leaning back).
 Keep your ankle dorsiflexed to work on running form while you do this exercise.
 Return your foot to the ground and repeat with the opposite leg.
 Complete a set of 10 reps per leg.

 The Move: Body-Weight Squats

-Best Before: Strength training, climbing, cycling, hiking
+Best Before: Strength training, climbing, cycling, hiking or running.

 The Benefit: A longtime favorite of experts, the squat switches on almost every major muscle group — core, glutes and calves — while raising your body temperature; increasing the range of motion in your hips, knees and ankles; and improving your overall strength.

 How To: Keep heels flat on the floor, chest out and chin up.
 Begin the descent by flexing at the hips (pushing the hips back and down) while bending the knees.
 Look straight ahead and keep the chest out throughout the movement.
 Squat until the tops of the thighs are parallel to the floor (or slightly deeper to further engage your hamstrings).
 Rise from the bottom position forcefully but under control — don’t bounce.
 Keep heels flat on the floor throughout the entire range of motion.
 The shoulders must rise before the hips do so that the lifter stays in the correct position.
 The lower back should keep its natural curve throughout the movement, the torso angled slightly forward.
 Repeat for a set of 10.

 The Move: Backward Step-Over